-Reexaminations shall be taken only in June except under the circumstances as described in b. below.
-The deadline for application is May 31. b.
+b.
 Where a student fails one course in the Fall Term of their final year, the student may write one reexamination at a time before June, provided that the student attains a GPA of no less than 2.0, calculated on the basis of final grades obtained in Fall Term.
 The deadline for application is February 2.
-The rules governing the times for setting of deferred examinations in §23.5.6(3) shall apply to reexaminations written in accordance with this section.
+The rules governing the times for setting of deferred examinations in § shall apply to reexaminations written in accordance with this section.